chrissimpkins/commandlines/docs/README.rst

     print(c.obj_string())
     sys.exit(0)

-If you execute your script with the command
-``spam eggs --toast -b --drink=milk filepath`` and include the above print statement in your source, you will see the following in your terminal emulator:
+For example, if you execute your script with the command ``spam eggs --toast -b --drink=milk filepath`` and include the above print statement in your source, you will see the following in your terminal emulator: